BenRussert/hydrogen/docs/Usage/GettingStarted.md

 # Usage

 Hydrogen provides a selection of commands for running code.
-Press ⌘-⇧-P to open the command palette and type "hydrogen" and they will come up.
+Press ⌘-⇧-P (Mac) or ctrl-⇧-P to open the command palette.
+Start typing "hydrogen" and availible commands will come up.

-## "Hydrogen: Run"
+## **Hydrogen: Run**
 There are two ways to tell Hydrogen which code in your file to run.

 1. **Selected code:** If you have code selected when you hit Run, Hydrogen will run exactly that code.
-2. **Current block:** With no code selected, Hydrogen will try to find the complete block that's on or before the current line.
+2. **Current block:** With no code selected, Hydrogen will use the active [grammar](http://flight-manual.atom.io/using-atom/sections/grammar/) to try to find the complete block on or before the current line.

     - If the line you're on is already a complete expression (like `s = "abracadabra"`), Hydrogen will run just that line.